 The Bottom Line

-Your mid-level licensed practical nurse resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Tailor your resume for every application.
+The licensed practical nurse market is competitive, and a generic document rarely makes it past the first screen.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $52,000 - $68,000 | Job Outlook: Growing 6% through 2030